Fit as a Mama Bear

 The kind of protein powder you choose will make a difference in the texture and flavor of the gingerbread protein bars.

-These bars are best made with brown rice protein powder.
+These bars are best made with brown rice or coconut-based protein powder.
 This is because rice protein powder absorbs liquid so that it holds together but doesn’t absorb as much as pea protein powder in which you’d need more liquid.
+Learn more about how to choose a protein powder for your goals.

 It’s a great-tasting protein and more similar to whey in that it doesn’t absorb or fluff like many other protein powders.